dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 ## Heap Allocator

 There is a disntiction to be made here, between the kernel heap and the program heap.
 Many characteristic are similar between each other, although different algorithm can be used.
-Usually there is just one kernel heap, while every program will have it's own userspace heap.
+Usually there is just one kernel heap, while every program will have its own userspace heap.

 - At least one per process/running program, and one for the kernel.
 - Can be chained!
 Some designs are faster for specific tasks, and often will operate on top of each other.